-- (2) Before applying to the Commission Chair under subsection (1) for demotion or termination of a police officer's employment, a chief of police shall, - (a) ensure that the police officer's work performance has been assessed in accordance with the procedures established under subsection 194 (1); - (b) advise the police officer of how he or she may improve his or her work performance; - (c) accommodate the police officer's needs in accordance with the Human Rights Code if the police officer has a disability, within the meaning of the Human Rights Code, that requires accommodation; - (d) recommend that the police officer seek remedial assistance, such as counselling, training or participation in a program or activity, if the chief of police is of the opinion that it would improve the police officer's work performance; and - (e) give the police officer a reasonable opportunity to improve his or her work performance.
+- (2) Before applying to the Commission Chair under subsection (1) for demotion or termination of a police officer's employment for engaging in conduct that constitutes unsatisfactory work performance, a chief of police shall, - (a) ensure that the police officer's work performance has been assessed in accordance with the procedures established under subsection 194 (1); - (b) advise the police officer of how he or she may improve his or her work performance; - (c) accommodate the police officer's needs in accordance with the Human Rights Code if the police officer has a disability, within the meaning of the Human Rights Code, that requires accommodation; - (d) recommend that the police officer seek remedial assistance, such as counselling, training or participation in a program or activity, if the chief of police is of the opinion that it would improve the police officer's work performance; and

-- (3) The chief of police shall provide written notice of the application to, - (a) the police officer; - (b) if the application arose as a result of an investigation under Part X, the complainant in that investigation, if any; and
+(e) give the police officer a reasonable opportunity to improve his or her work performance.

-(c) if the Complaints Director directed the chief of police to initiate the hearing, the Complaints Director.
+- (3) The chief of police shall provide written notice of the application to, - (a) the police officer; - (b) if the application arose as a result of an investigation under Part X, the complainant in that investigation, if any; and - (c) if the Complaints Director directed the chief of police to initiate the hearing, the Complaints Director.

 - (4) The parties to the hearing are,

 - (a) the chief of police;

-- (b) the police officer;
+- (b) the police officer; and

-- (c) if the application arose as a result of an investigation under Part X, the complainant in that investigation, if any; and
+- (c) if the application arose as a result of an investigation under Part X, the complainant in that investigation, if any.

-- (d) if the Complaints Director directed the chief of police to initiate the hearing, the Complaints Director.
+Same, Complaints Director